ARTICLES ON PAPER MONEY

 The apex bank has awarded the contract for 100 rupee notes to a

-consortium of three companies of the United Kingdom,
+consortium of three companies of the United Kingdom, Thomas de la

-Bank of England) and Harrison & Sons.
+England) and Harrison & Sons.

 Two companies, Amercian Bank Note Company of the United States

-and Bundesdruckrei of Germany, have also
+and Bundesdruckrei of Germany, have also been awarded the

 A consortium consisting of Geisecke and Devrient, Charles

-Francois Oberthur of France and BA Banknote of Canada
+Francois Oberthur of France and BA Banknote of Canada along with

 It will cost Reserve Bank a little over Rs 340 crore, inclusive